 Speciality Grade Coffee

-It checks all the boxes of organic coffee whilst also adding an additional layer of sophistication to determine a higher quality.
 For example, a coffee must have no more than 5 defects per 350g.
-Speciality coffees are scored are scored using an official grading system too.
+Speciality coffees are also scored using an official grading system.

-If a coffee meets the standard of 80 points and above of a 100 point scale, it's classified as speciality coffee.
-Now you're fully up to speed on how the coffee certifications work, you can now make an informed decision when buying ground coffee online or in the supermarket.
+Now that you're fully up to speed on how the coffee certifications work, you can make an informed decision when buying ground coffee online or in the supermarket.

 Where to Buy the Best Ground Coffee?